Lifestyle | Food Features

 Do I Need No FODMAP?

-Note that the low FODMAP diet is not a no FODMAP diet, it is a reduced FODMAP diet, but we are aware that every now and then people are in a very sensitive and reactive time in their healing and no FODMAP foods might be helpful to know about.
+Note that the low FODMAP diet is not a no FODMAP diet, it is a reduced FODMAP diet, but we are aware that every now and then people are in a very sensitive and reactive time in their FODMAP journey, and no FODMAP foods might be helpful to be aware of.

 Proteins Contain No FODMAPs

-First things first, let’s talk about which foods, by their very structure and makeup, contain no FODMAPs.
+First things first, let’s talk about which foods, by their very structure, contain no FODMAPs.
 Proteins and fats do not contain any FODMAPs.
 All FODMAPs are carbohydrates.

 Pure proteins, (not steak with Bearnaise sauce), are no FODMAP.
 Here is a list of proteins you can eat that contain NO FODMAPs: